10 Things I've Learned About Grief

 7. Suppressed grief can lead to feelings of depression.

-In many cases depressed feelings can be alleviated by working through past grief.
-When we don't acknowledged grief it can turn into depression.
-At our retreats when people work through grief they often experience the weight of grief moving right out of their bodies.
+We can often alleviate this type of depression by working through past grief.
+When people work through grief at our retreats, they often experience the weight of grief moving out of their bodies.
 It's not uncommon for participants to remark how much lighter they feel and how much relief they experience.

 8. Current grief often triggers past, uncompleted grief experiences.

-One of the reasons grief is hard to work through is that our present loss is often compounded by past experiences of loss.
+One of the reasons grief is hard to work through is that past experiences of loss often compound our present loss.

-Many of us are weighed down by a lifetime of loss and we don't realize it.
-Some of these may seem trivial or little...although they weren't little to us when we experienced these losses as a young person.
+Some of these may seem trivial or minor, although they weren't insignificant to us when we experienced these losses as a young person.

-As we get older we lose a lot of our life force and joy of life because we've suppressed our feelings in order to be accepted and loved by our parents, friends, teachers and others.
-We push these feelings down into our bodies, which can lead to tiredness and physical pain.
-Fortunately, as we learn to release these feelings stuck in our bodies we reclaim that energy and freedom.
+As we age, we can lose much of our life force and joy because we've suppressed our feelings.
+We push these feelings down into our bodies, which leads to tiredness and physical pain.
+Fortunately, we reclaim that energy and freedom as we learn to transform these feelings.

-9. There is no set timetable to working through grief.
+9. There is no set timetable for working through grief.

-At our retreats we encourage people to take "the next step."
-But what that step is is also different for each person as we are all unique.
+At our retreats, we encourage people to take "the next step."
+But what that step is is different for each person, as we are all unique.

 10. Grief is closely connected with other feelings, particularly anger.

-At our retreats people often start out with one feeling, but as they delve into it, another one appears.
+At our retreats, people often start with one feeling, but as they delve into it, another one appears.
 As Elizabeth Kubler-Ross pointed out in her Stages of Grief, anger is closely related to grief.
-We can be angry about our loss, and blame others for it.
+We can be angry about our loss and blame others for it.

 Fear and anxiety are also connected to grief.
 We can be afraid of being overwhelmed by grief and by anger.
 We can be afraid of being engulfed by grief.
 Many experience fear of what will happen to them.